BE AWARE OF FORECLOSURE & LOAN SCAMS!

 Don't Wait — Explore all your options

 When borrowers are unable to make their required loan payments, foreclosure is the final action a mortgage company will pursue to recover its losses on the loan due to lack of payments or other defaults on the loan.
 Since foreclosure can seriously damage your credit, you should explore all other options.
 The first step is to contact your lender.
 Programs are available that may enable you to modify your loan to make your payments more affordable so you can stay in your home.
-Everyone's situation is different, however.
+However, everyone’s situation is different.
 Sometimes the best alternative for your financial future is to start fresh in a more affordable home.

 If you are a PennyMac customer who needs assistance, please call us at (888) 870-6328 today.
 Our Resolution Specialists can review each option in detail with you, so you can determine your best option.
 Because the short sale and deed in lieu options require you to move from your home, PennyMac may be able to offer you relocation assistance to help cover the costs associated with finding and moving to a new home.
 But don't wait — the amount of money available to you decreases with time as the costs associated with the foreclosure increase.
 Making the phone call will allow you to pursue the option that best fits your financial situation.

 Many people have the misconception that the lender wants to take back your home through foreclosure.
-Untrue – the lender is most interested in ensuring that mortgage payments are made each month.
-Lenders only begin foreclosure when every other option has failed.
+Untrue — the lender is most interested in ensuring that mortgage payments are made each month.
+Lenders only begin foreclosure when every other option to cure the default has failed.
 Foreclosure is the legal means your lender can use to repossess your home.
 You should avoid foreclosure, if at all possible.
 Many states require the lender to go to court to foreclose.
 In some states, the lender is required to file a lawsuit against the borrower.
 The lender must give public notice of foreclosure proceedings.
 Notice often occurs in a local newspaper.

 What to Do Right Now if You are Delinquent